Steven History, Family Crest & Coats of Arms

 Early Origins of the Steven family

 The surname Steven was first found in Gloucestershire where they were descended from FitzStephen, a Breton knight who was conjecturally descended from Count Stephen of Brittany and accompanied William the Conqueror into England and fought at the Battle of Hastings in 1066.
 Stephen FitzAirard was the captain of the "Mora," the ship which brought William the Conqueror over from Normandy.
-His son was Thomas FitzStephen (died 1120) who was captain of the ill-fated White Ship (la Blanche-Nef), which sank off Barfleur, Normandy, on 25 November 1120.
+His son, Thomas FitzStephen (died 1120) was captain of the ill-fated White Ship (la Blanche-Nef), which sank off Barfleur, Normandy, on 25 November 1120.

 There was of course, King Stephen (c.
 1097-1154,) King of England (1135-1154); he was the son of Stephen, Count of Blois and Chartres.
 Robert FitzStephen (d.1183) was a Welsh soldier of Norman descent and one of the leaders of the Norman invasion of Ireland.